stelzinga/MF/Management_Framework.md

 - Inventiveness: being innovative, see Creativity.
 - Team spirit: ability and even desire to cooperate with others, the ability to build, and rely on relationships.
 - Self-learner: ability to teach oneself new topics by finding and using relevant sources of information adequate for that topic and then studying or practicing them.
-- Self-critical: ability to question oneself to improve the quality of one's output and to increase one's understanding of relevant topics
+- Self-critical: ability to question oneself to improve the quality of one's output and to increase one's understanding of relevant Topics
 - Self-starter: ability to see tasks requiring to be done and start working on them without being asked by someone else to do so.
-- Analytical: ability to collect, process and transform Data (records of fact) into Information (interpretation of facts) relevant to a topic
+- Critical Thinking a.k.a.
+Critical: ability to collect, process and transform Data (records of fact) relative to any Topic into Information (interpretation of facts), whilst bearing in mind possible bias, as well as synthesise the Information and draw actionable conclusions.
+- Analytical Thinking a.k.a.
+Analytical: see Critical Thinking.
+- Tactical: ability to identify short-term solutions can be more efficient, even if Strategical solutions would be preferable.
-- Strategical: ability to identify potential and actual Opportunities that grow Revenue and/or reduce Cost and/or reduce Risk under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.
+- Strategical: ability to identify actual and potential long-term Opportunities that can grow Revenue, reduce Cost or reduce Risk in a sustainable manner under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.

 Hard Skills are abilities that are relatively easy to quantify.
 They are taught and acquired through books, classroom sessions, internet, but also on the job.
 Hard Skills are often but not always knowledge based.
 Hard skills can also be recognised through diplomas and certificates.
 They include:
 - Languages
 - Mathematics
 - Natural Sciences (physics, chemistry, biology, geology, meteorology, ...)
 - Social Sciences (economics, sociology, psychology, ...)
-- Information Technology (programming, system design, ...)
+- Information & Communication Technology (hardware, programming, system design, networks...)
 - Applied Sciences (all forms of engineering, medicine, ...)
-- Accounting
+- Accounting & Finance
-- Data Science
+- Data Science & Artificial Intelligence
 - Project Management
 - Use of Venture specific Assets
 - Use of Venture specific Processes